amueller69/Law-School-Notes/Bar-Review/Evidence.md

 ### General Requirements for Privilege to Apply

-* Communications must made within one of the special types of relationships that the law recognizes as privileged
+* Communications **must made within one of the special types of relationships** that the law recognizes as privileged
-* Communication needs to be confidential, or in other words, it was intended to be communicated only to the person w/ whom there is a privileged relationship
+* Communication **needs to be confidential**, or in other words, it was intended to be communicated only to the person w/ whom there is a privileged relationship
   * If communications are made in the presence of a third party, privilege may not apply
     * However, not the case if communication parties are unaware of the third party's presence (e.g., eavesdropping) or if their presence is necessary/essential for the making of the communication (e.g., a secretary sending fax, translator, or expert)
-* Privilege must be asserted by the person to whom it applies
+* Privilege must be **asserted by the person to whom it applies**
   * Can't assert privilege over confidential communications between third parties
   * In attorney-client, privilege is for the client to waive and attorney can only do so if authorized by client; this is also the case in doctor-patient relationships
-* Privilege has not been waived
+* Privilege has **not been waived**
   * Can be waived if person voluntarily agrees to waive it
   * Can also be waived if person intentionally and voluntarily discloses substantial part of communications to another party to whom privilege does not apply (or knowingly permits this to happen)
     * If disclosure is unauthorized and/or accidental, typically not waived but could still be